sanjuthomas/kafka-connect-marklogic/README.md

 ## Implementation details

 To send data to MarkLogic, this connector make use of MarkLogic REST api.
 By default the /v1/documents endpoint at port 8000 is used.
 You may change that in the marklogic-sink.properties file.
-You may use a REST extension instead of the out of the box document API to do any transformation on the way in.
+You may use your own REST/Service extension instead of the out of the box document API to do any transformation on the way in.

+To listen to multiple topic, please add the topic name in the marklogic-sink.properties file.
+Current implementation will take the topic name and use it as the MarkLogic document collection name.

 ## How to deploy the connector in Kafka?